UPDATE September 2021: With an even newer version of PHP on the way in 2021, here's a look at what's coming up in PHP 8.1.

-As well as a range of brand-new features, PHP 7 came with drastically improved performance when compared to PHP 5.6.
-Zend Technologies, the engine behind PHP, ran performance tests on a variety of PHP applications to compare the performance of PHP 7 vs PHP 5.6.
-These tests compared requests per second across the two versions of the popular scripting language.
-This relates to the speed at which code is executed, and how fast queries to the database and server are returned.
+These tests compared requests per second across the two versions of the popular scripting language, analysing the speed at which the code was executed, and how fast queries to database and server where returned.

 A single WordPress request on PHP 5.6 executes around 100 million CPU instructions, whereas PHP 7 executes the same request with only 25 million CPU instructions.

-The performance of WordPress 3.6 on PHP 7 was improved significantly compared to WordPress on PHP 5.6, with 112% more requests per second on PHP 7.
+The performance of WordPress 3.6 on PHP 7 was improved significantly compared to WordPress on PHP 5.6, with 112% more requests per second on WordPress PHP 7.
 And WordPress 4.1 executed 95% more requests per second on PHP 7 compared to PHP 5.6.

-For Drupal, there are similar performance improvements on PHP 7 vs PHP 5.6.
+For Drupal, there were similar performance improvements on PHP 7 vs PHP 5.6.
 Drupal 7 on PHP 7 runs 73% faster, with 316 requests per second compared to 182 requests per second on PHP 5.6.

 Ecommerce on PHP 7